snowplow/snowplowanalytics.com/_posts/2018-09-20-snowplow-indicative-relay-released/index.md

 Indicative's multi-dimensional funnel analysis and intuitive interface make it a powerful tool for those without advanced SQL knowledge to run sophisticated analyses on their data.
 Marketing teams can analyze what behaviors are most common after a user opens an email and which of those behaviors indicate that user might become a customer, and product managers can clearly see how new features impact retention rates across different user cohorts.

-To learn more about using Indicative with Snowplow, take a look at our [blog post about using the Indicative Relay][snowplow-indicative-blog].
+To learn more about how businesses can use Indicative with Snowplow, take a look at our [blog post about using the Indicative Relay][snowplow-indicative-blog].

 ![indicative][indicative-img]